 we have to look at the whole system

-Sary is born and raised in Belgium and has a mastersdegree in osteopathy.
+Our guest today is Sary.
+She is born and raised in Belgium and has a masters degree in osteopathy.
 Nowadays she lives in and works in the Netherlands and is co-owner of an osteopathy clinic that has several locations.
 She also teaches at the International Academy of Ostepathy, and through the years has specialised in pelvic problems.
 A big part of the patients she sees, consult her for tailbone pain.
 Sary is my personal go-to when my therapy isn’t effective or doesn’t help sufficiently and there doesn’t seem to be a problem that needs medical attention.

 As an osteopath she approaches health problems from a wide perspective.
 Next to the mechanical aspect like the joints and muscles, she also examines and treats the neurological, vascular, visceral and fascia components of problems.
 In this episode she will explain how she works and what components she sees that are connected to tailbone problems.